kosl/ihipp-examples/docs/week3.md

 [![Colab](images/colab-badge-fp.png)](https://colab.research.google.com/drive/19qQY6KoxBSDo7p_g49TIHn6yrrsbTq5B)

-## 3.3 D: What do you observe with broadcast communication?
+### What do you observe with broadcast communication?

 In the previous exercise you ran a program using the `MPI broadcast` routine and writing your own `my_Bcast` function.
 What did you observe executing the program and comparing the executing times?
 Are the times for your program and the one from the library the same?